 4. Is there a limit to the total number in the club?

 The current Return To Play Protocol has been amended to accommodate for the different gathering limit sizes as some regions move to Stage 3.
-The current version has also reduced the area allotted per individual within the club training space to allow for more than the provincially mandated total number of 9 athletes and 1 coach to walk through the doors of clubs each day where possible.
+The current version has also reduced the area allotted per individual within the club training space to allow for more individuals to participate in one class.
 However, please keep in mind that government regulation is highest level of authority that we should follow at any given time.